(damaged boys) 23

 He’d graduated in the top fifth percentile of the class, beating out almost all the well-established Southern legacy students with names like Thurman, Burwell, Lee and Marshall.
 He’d managed to navigate the treacherous maze of academia and politics without even outing himself.
 In the South, even on a college campus, being gay was not anything to wave a flag about…or have a parade.
 Or even say out loud.
 No, Marcus had managed to survive four brutal years, four incredibly challenging and stimulating years at the nation’s oldest institution of higher learning.

-More "(damaged boys) 10"
+Continue with “(damaged boys) 10”

 (damaged boys) 9